 iOS learns patterns based on your use of the device and tries to predict when an app should be updated in the background.
 It also learns when the device is typically inactive, such as during the night, to reduce update frequency when the device is not in use.

 If you turn off Background App Refresh, no app can update in the background; or you can allow only some apps to update in the background.

 Status bar indicators

-You can distinguish some of active background tasks in the status bar:
+You can distinguish some of the active background tasks in the status bar:

-- Location Services / GPS: When in use, the location icon appears in the status bar.
-You may also see a blue, double-height status bar if an app is has turn-by-turn navigation on.
-If an app is using Location Services, such as geofence or turn-by-turn navigation, you can pause the service within the app.
+- Location Services / GPS: When in use, a location icon appears in the status bar.
+You may also see a blue, double-height status bar if an app has turn-by-turn navigation on.
+If an app is using Location Services, such as geofence or turn-by-turn navigation, you may be able to pause the service within the app.

-Note: You can view a list of apps that recently used location services in Settings > Location Services.
+You can view a list of apps that recently used location services and an explanation of the three location icons in Settings > Privacy > Location Services.
 Learn more about Maps and turn-by-turn navigation.

 - iTunes syncing: When the syncing icon appears in the status bar, the device is tethered or wirelessly syncing with iTunes.

 - Network activity: When the network-activity icon appears in the status bar, network activity is occurring in the current app.
 The network-activity indicator will appear only for the following features or activities, when you're using the corresponding app: